-When BILSTEIN entered the automotive accessories industry, it was immediately popular.
-The company began by supplying chrome-plated bumpers for mass-produced cars, and followed this up with the production of car jacks.
-It was in 1954, however, that BILSTEIN began creating the products for which it is well known today.
+Bilstein began its involvement in the automotive aftermarket by supplying chrome-plated bumpers for mass-produced cars, and followed this up with the production of car jacks.
+It was in 1954, however, that BILSTEIN began creating the suspension products for which it is well known today.
 Partnering with a French researcher in the field of vibrations, BILSTEIN set about to eliminate the physical disadvantages of the conventional telescopic shock absorbers.
-A great deal of effort, and substantial financial investment resulted in the introduction of the first mono-tube gas pressure shock absorber in a standard production Mercedes-Benz vehicle in 1957.